 - The actual severity experienced by an animal during a procedure is one of the key novelties of the new report.

-Thirty four categories of animal species were enumerated in this report—for full details of each category please see the original report.
-In 2017, the main species used for scientific purposes for the first time were comprised of mice, fish, rats and birds, which together represented 92% of all the animals used.
-Another major category, was represented by other mammals (7.3%) which was comprised of rabbits (3.7%), Guinea-Pigs (1.5%), Farm Animals (1.3%), Other Rodents (0.5%), and not other specified mammals and carnivores (0.3%).
-Dogs, Cats and Non-human primates, often given particular public consideration, comprised 0.3% of all animals newly used.
+Thirty five categories of animal species were enumerated in this report—for full details of each category please see the original report.
+In 2018, the main species used for scientific purposes for the first time were comprised of mice, fish, rats, birds and rabbits which together represented 95.6% of all the animals used.
+Dogs, Cats and Non-human primates, often given particular public consideration, comprised 0.3% of all animals newly used in experimental procedures.

-“It is important to note that the reporting of actual severities is probably the most challenging element of the Directive to achieve consistent reporting within and between Member States as well as over time.
-Therefore, any firm conclusions on the results of these early years of reporting should be discouraged.”
-Emphasis added.
+“It is important to note that the reporting of actual severities is probably the most challenging element of the Directive to achieve consistent reporting within and between Member States as well as over time.”